PDL-2019-2020-GR8/PDL_2018_2019_GR6/README.md

 # Improvement

-Since with Mylyn we have data loss during the parsing, it would be interesting to set up a library that would reduce the loss of information when parsing wikitext in html by Mylyn.
+Since with Mylyn we have data loss during the parsing, it would be interesting to set up a library that would reduce the loss of information when parsing wikitext in html.
+For this we used Bliki which allows to recover more data than Mylyn.

 # New features
 *       To test the contents of two extractors to see if the texts are the same